What is a Stye?

 It is possible for a stye to be contagious, but it's not as communicable as some might assume.
 The staphlococcal bacteria within the stye are present in our bodies from birth, and the human immune system usually does a good job of keeping the body well protected.
 However small variations in individual strains of the bacteria, as well as the high concentrations found within the stye may be enough to overpower another person's immune system.

 How To Prevent A Stye Spreading

-Rubbing a stye may transfer the bacteria from the eye lid to the nose or mouth, allowing it to spread throughout the body.
-If you suspect you have a stye you should take the following precautions to prevent it spreading to other areas of your face or passing the infection on to others.
+Rubbing a stye may transfer the bacteria from the eyelid to the nose or mouth, allowing it to spread throughout the body.
+If you suspect you have a stye you should take the following precautions to prevent it from spreading to other areas of your face or passing the infection on to others.

-- Frequently wash you hands in warm soapy water.
+- Frequently wash your hands in warm soapy water.

 - Avoid touching your eyes.